FlyingRoastDuck/Pytorch-DukeMTMC-Baseline/readme.md

 and then execute download.sh to download images

 change line 29 of config.py to select the model you want to train,the following models are supported:
-- Alexnet ---- change self.model's value to "AlexNet"
+- Resnet 50 ---- change self.model's value to "resnet50"
 - Resnet 18 ---- change self.model's value to "resnet18"
 - Resnet 34 ---- change self.model's value to "resnet34"